An ectopic pregnancy is a pregnancy that occurs outside the womb (uterus). It is life-threatening to the mother.

 If the area around the abnormal pregnancy ruptures and bleeds, symptoms may get worse.
 They may include:

-The health care provider will do a pelvic exam, which may show tenderness in the pelvic area.
+The health care provider will do a pelvic exam.
+The exam may show tenderness in the pelvic area.

 A pregnancy test and vaginal ultrasound will be done.